 Risk ID Risk Type Description Mitigation 1 Dependencies Delays to implementation of FTA Model 1 via the IESS rule change.
 Planning and scheduling 2 Metering review Scope of the proposal changes following AEMC's metering framework review which might complicate the delivery of the proposal.
 Monitor

-- AEMO is currently drafting a rule change request (RCR) to the AEMC with an anticipated submission date in calendar Q2 2022. - AEMC anticipated to commence consultation on RCR in calendar Q2 2022.
+- AEMO has submitted a rule change request (RCR) to the AEMC.9. - AEMC anticipated to commence consultation on RCR in calendar Q3 2022.